 In addition to the sports already mentioned, a number of other activities are available on the campus and in the Greater Lansing community.
-Locations of most community facilities may be found in the Yellow Pages of the Lansing directory.
+Locations of most community facilities may be found in the Yellow Pages or the Info Pages of the Lansing directory.

 Aerobics.
-In addition to an MSU aerobics Dance Club, aerobics classes are held Monday through Friday at 5 p.m. in the IM Sports-Circle and at noon in the IM-West.
+In addition to an MSU aerobics Dance Club, aerobics classes are held Monday through Friday at 5 p.m. in the IM-Circle and IM-East and at noon in IM-West.